theantonius/delectables/README.md

 ### How do I get it?
 - We will open the minting page soon.
 - Secondary sales of Delectables by foodmasku will be through OpenSea.

+### Is there a pre-sale?
+- Yes!
+Collectors foodmasku are eligible for a pre-sale.

 ```markdown
 Roadmap